crashinvaders/gdx-vfx/README.md

 Flexible post-processing shader visual effects for LibGDX.
 The library is based on [libgdx-contribs-postprocessing](https://github.com/manuelbua/libgdx-contribs/tree/master/postprocessing), with lots of improvements and heavy refactoring.
 The goal is to focus on stability, offer lightweight integration and provide simple effect implementation mechanism.

-The library is in Beta, code is poorly documented.
+The library is in Beta, the code is poorly documented.
 Some goodies might be missing and more cool stuff is to be implemented soon.

 Read more about the library at the [wiki introduction page](https://github.com/crashinvaders/gdx-vfx/wiki/Library-overview).

+All the major changes are listed in the [CHANGES.md](https://github.com/crashinvaders/gdx-vfx/blob/master/CHANGES.md) file.

 # Demo